Ecliptedkillz/SCP-SL-BindManager/README.md

 How To Uue Bind Manager.
-Open BindsManager.exe
+Step 1.
+Open BindsManager.exe Step 2.
 Click Auto Fill for Duck Central.
+Step 3.
 Click save.
+Step 4.
 If SCP:Sl was opened close the game.
 Done.